 Updated January 2021

-This post was initially written to prepare for the ski season but I’ve come back to these body weight exercises time and again because they make such a great at home workout for any fitness level.
+This post was initially written to provide exercises for skiing that prepare you for the season.
+However, I’ve come back to these body weight exercises time and again because they make such a great at home workout for any fitness level.
 Whether its summer or winter, be sure to bookmark this page for an easy workout.

-What I love about these exercises is there’s no equipment necessary (and no excuses then either).
+What I love about these exercises for skiing is there’s no equipment necessary (and no excuses either).
 Let’s get into these five exercises to prepare you for the ski season:

 The squat is an exercise I thought I’d mastered years ago.
 Until I met Meaghan, that is.
 She calls it “the king of lower body exercises”, and rightly so.
 Once she pointed out some weakness and poor habits I had in my squat, it suddenly made sense why I was struggling with other exercises (and injures!).
 Having sound technique and mobility in your squat is paramount and the perfect place to focus your Foundation!

 Stand with your feet slightly wider than shoulder width.
 Your toes should be pointed approximately 5 to 20 degrees outward.

 At the top of the position, engage your core to keep your spine in a neutral position.
 I’ve had to really work on not overarching my back.
 Instead, think about ‘bracing’ like someone is going to punch you in the belly, then maintain this core tension throughout the duration of each and every repetition.
 This alone can feel like a workout!

 One of the things Meaghan first told me when we started training together was to imagine you’re “spreading the floor” with your feet to create tension in your glutes.
 From here, hinge at the hips as you send your butt back slightly, and slowly lower into the squat.
 Keep your knees in line with your feet so your knees don’t collapse inwards.
 Another good tip is to match the angle of your spine to that of your shins.
 This helped me from leaning too far forward and overarching.